Should Every Female Cat Be Neutered?

 Spaying eliminates the female hormonal reproductive cycle.
 The spayed female does not undergo the dramatic behaviour changes of estrus – caterwauling and dragging herself around as if her rump has its own mind and mentality.

-Disadvantages Of Spaying
+Disadvantages of Spaying

 In one out of every three or four cats, spaying alters energy balance enough to lead to weight gain unless the energy level of the diet is reduced.
 When your cat is spayed we suggest reducing the quantity of her food anywhere from 10 to 20 per cent, or switching to a ‘neutered cat’ variety of food.